-White whit students explore media codes and conventions and the construction of meaning in/media/products.
-They analyse how representations, narrative and media codes and conventions contribute to the construction of the media realities audiences engage with and read.
+Students analyse how representations, narratives and media codes and conventions contribute to the construction of the media realities that audiences read and engage with.
 Students gain an understanding of audiences as producers and consumers of media products.
-They work in a range of media forms and develop and produce representations to demonstrate an understanding of the characteristics of each media form, and how they contribute to the communication of meaning.
+Through analysing the structure of narratives, students consider the impact of media creators and institutions on production.